luaposix/luaposix/README.md

 1. 8-character indentation using TABs in C sources; 3-character
    indentation using SPACEs in Lua sources.

+2. Simple strings are easiest to type using single-quote delimiters saving double-quotes for where a string contains apostrophes.

-2. No non-POSIX APIs; no platform-specific code.
+3. No non-POSIX APIs; no platform-specific code.
 When wrapping APIs introduced in POSIX 2001 or later, add an appropriate #if.
 If your platform isn't quite POSIX, you may find a gnulib module to bridge the gap.
 If absolutely necessary, use luke feature tests.

-3. Thin wrappers: although some existing code contradicts this, wrap POSIX APIs in the simplest way possible.
+4. Thin wrappers: although some existing code contradicts this, wrap POSIX APIs in the simplest way possible.
 If necessary, more convenient wrappers can be added in Lua (posix.lua).